PelionIoT/connected-lights-cloud/docs/5_controlling-from-cloud.md

 ##### Turning the lights on

-To test this, select **Developer Tools** > **Connectivity inspector** in mbed Cloud Portal and click on your device.
+To test this, click on your Device ID in the device directory in mbed Cloud Portal.
 This gives you access to a management console where you can quickly test interactions with resources.

 <span class="images">![Viewing resources on the device](https://s3-us-west-2.amazonaws.com/cloud-docs-images/lights19.png)<span>These tables show the available resources on this device.</span></span>